-Battersea and Wandsworth Trades Union Council is holding a protest demonstration outside the Deliveroo depot in Battersea over the exploitation of so called self-employed delivery workers on 9th February as part of the national TUC heart of
+Battersea and Wandsworth Trades Union Council is holding a protest demonstration outside the Deliveroo depot in Battersea over the exploitation of so called self-employed delivery workers on 9th February as part of the national TUC heart of unions week.

 The details are as follows: